percona/pmm/docs/using/query-analytics.md

 ![!image](../_images/PMM_Query_Analytics_Tabs_Examples.jpg)

+!!! note alert alert-primary ""
-*Note: query example and fingerprint can be truncated to 1024 long to reduce space usage.
-In this case,  the query explains section will not work.*
+    Query example and fingerprint can be truncated to 1024 long to reduce space usage.
+In this case, the query explains section will not work.

 ### Explain Tab